Ann Elizabeth Fowler Hodges: Legacy

-The meteorite that flew through the sky that night was named the Sylacauga meteorite and the fragment that hit Mrs. Hodges was aptly named the Hodges Fragment.
+The meteorite that flew through the sky that night was named the Sylacauga meteorite and the fragment that hit Hodges was aptly named the Hodges Fragment.
 Another fragment from the original meteorite was sold to the Smithsonian, while the Hodges Fragment remains on exhibit at the Alabama Museum of Natural History.

 The radio that was hit by the meteorite was later loaned to the American Museum of Natural History in 2005 by Eugene Hodges, fifty years after the impact event.

-The titular poem in Space Struck by Paige Lewis was inspired by the event, describing its aftermath from Hodges' point of view.

-The November 20th episode of the History Channel's podcast, History This Week, "A Meteorite Hits Ann Hodges" was devoted to her story.
+In June 2025, a meteorite blasted through the roof of a home in McDonough, Georgia, just south of Atlanta, missing its owner by about 14 feet.
+Scientists estimate that more than 50,000 meteorites have hit earth–with 27 landing in Georgia–but, the Hodges Fragment remains the only one that is known to have hit a person.